 Flossing removes the plaque that your toothbrush can’t easily reach in places such as between your teeth and below the gum line.
 However, not only should you be flossing regularly but you need to be sure you’re doing it effectively.
 After all, why floss if you aren’t getting the full benefit?

 “An ounce of prevention is worth a pound of cure” is an old saying you may have heard.
 Flossing is that ounce of prevention where tooth decay is concerned.
-Flossing daily can help you to avoid uncomfortable, time-consuming and potentially expensive dental procedures that may become necessary when tooth decay is allowed to flourish unchecked between teeth.
+Flossing daily can help you to avoid uncomfortable, time-consuming and potentially expensive dental procedures.
+These procedures become necessary when tooth decay is allowed to flourish unchecked between teeth.

 How to Floss Correctly

-- Wrap a length of floss about eighteen inches long around your middle fingers, with more on one side than the other so you can wind up the floss and access a fresh length as you go.
+- Wrap a length of floss about eighteen inches long around your middle fingers, with more on one side than the other.
+You can wind up the floss and access a fresh length as you go.
 Use your thumbs and forefingers to control the floss and move it.

 - Don’t be too worried if you notice that your gums are bleeding as you floss.
 If you haven’t been flossing regularly, you can expect a little bleeding when you do.
-This bleeding is caused by the floss disturbing the inflammation brought on by the bacteria dwelling there.
-If you floss daily as recommended by your Bella Smiles dentist, you should see an improvement in the health of your gums in one to two weeks.
+This bleeding is caused by the floss disturbing the inflammation brought on by the bacteria.
+If you floss daily, you should see an improvement in the health of your gums in one to two weeks.

 Floss Picks Are Not The Best Way To Floss